Borough Hall/Court Street station: Exits

 The main fare control for the IRT Broadway–Seventh Avenue Line and BMT Fourth Avenue Line platforms is at the west end of the platforms.
-Outside fare control, there is a token booth, two staircases going up to the southeast corner of Court and Montague Streets, and a staircase and elevator going up to Columbus Park, the entrance plaza of Brooklyn Borough Hall, on the east side of Court Street.
+Outside fare control, two staircases ascend to the southeast corner of Court and Montague Streets, and a staircase and elevator ascend to Columbus Park, the entrance plaza of Brooklyn Borough Hall, on the east side of Court Street.
+The design of the elevator resembles that of the ornate entrance kiosks in the original IRT subway.
+These entrances also serve the U.S. Bankruptcy Court within the Federal Building and Post Office to the north, as well as a New York Supreme Court courthouse to the east.
+Historically, there was also an exit to a bank on the northern side of Montague Street.

-The main fare control for the IRT Eastern Parkway Line platforms is at the center of the station.
-On the northbound side, the overpasses have full height turnstiles leading to two staircases, one each flanking Borough Hall's main entrance on the northeast corner of Court and Joralemon Streets.
+The main fare control for the IRT Eastern Parkway Line platforms is at the center of the station and is staffed.
+On the northbound side, the overpasses have full height turnstiles leading to two staircases, one each flanking Brooklyn Borough Hall's main entrance on the northeast corner of Court and Joralemon Streets.
 The stairs flanking Borough Hall retain cast-iron hoods atop granite bases, which are part of the original design.
 The Borough Hall station is one of two stations to retain such hoods, the other being the Wall Street station in Manhattan.
 On the southbound side, the overpasses have small turnstile banks, leading to a token booth and two staircases, going up to the southeast corner of Court and Joralemon Streets.
 The banisters on these staircases are made of concrete since they are outside the Brooklyn Municipal Building.
-The mezzanine has a large set of doors leading into the Municipal Building (this entrance was closed in February 1996 due to security concerns), and a now defunct bank teller window.
+The mezzanine has a large set of doors leading into the Municipal Building (this entrance was closed in February 1996 due to security concerns), and a now-defunct bank teller window.
 On the northwest corner of the mezzanine, a passage led to Borough Hall.